a43nigam/tfn1/ENHANCED_TFN_FEATURES.md

 **What we implemented**:

 #### `ModernizedCNNFieldEvolver`
-- Incorporates depthwise separable convolutions for efficiency
+- Incorporates multi-scale convolutions with multiple kernel sizes (3, 5, 7)
-- Uses multiple kernel sizes (3, 5, 7) for multi-scale processing
+- Uses standard convolutions for simplicity and compatibility
 - Implements gated linear units (GLUs) for better information flow
 - Includes residual connections and layer normalization